Quillwyrm/Spall-Lang/README.md

 ### Buffers

 - **TEMP** — Temporary scratch buffer for the current op.
-  Auto-merged to MAIN after each op unless saved or consumed.
+  Auto-merged to MAIN after each op unless bound to a name or consumed.
 - **MAIN** — The cumulative tile buffer.
-  Built by merging TEMPs over time.
+  Built by implicitly merging TEMP to MAIN after each op.

 ### Merge Semantics